 No lawn needs the same exact application as the next.
 Your lawn is one of a kind, and it requires applications and care that reflect that.
 TruGreen offers several lawn care service plans that are designed to be tailored to your lawn, including:

-In addition to these lawn care services, TruGreen offer soil amendment services, mosquito control, grub control and prevention, flea and tick control, and sprinkler repair.
+In addition to these lawn care services, TruGreen offers soil amendment services, mosquito control, grub control and prevention, flea and tick control, and sprinkler repair.

-Finding a lawn service near you won’t be difficult, because there are a lot of them—from small local operations (sometimes just a guy and his lawn mower) to large national companies.
-But you will be entrusting them with you lawn, which represents a significant investment in your home, so take the time to find a company with a stellar reputation that you can trust.
+Finding a lawn service near you won’t be difficult, because there are a lot of them—from small local operations (sometimes just a guy and his lawn mower) to large national companies such as TruGreen or Weed Man.
+But you will be entrusting them with your lawn, which represents a significant investment in your home, so take the time to find a company with a stellar reputation that you can trust.

 There are four steps to finding the right lawn maintenance company: